villaca/development-test/README.md

 1. Create a CodeIgniter APP on your fork.
 We're currently using version 2.
 2. Your app should do some tasks:
  a.
 CRUD for products.
  b.
-Every 30 minutes create an order with random products.
+A cron for every 30 minutes create an order with random products.
  c.
 Display all orders, this query should be cached.

 ### Tasks Explanation